nusco/narjillos/backlog.md

 ###Artist

+* Get closer to show eggs at start °°
+* Disable input until viewport has stabilized at start °
 * Light on/off visual and sound effects
 * Smoother contours when zooming in infrared mode
 * Make food more visible in normal view